aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 ### Task 3: Connect a VNet to the Virtual Hub

+In this task, you will connect a VNet to the Virtual Hub, you will connect a Virtual Network (VNet) to the Virtual Hub within your Virtual WAN.

 1. Locate the Virtual WAN that you created.

 1. In ContosoVirtualWAN, follow the below step: